 The Center for Child Advocacy sponsors an annual national conference on child abuse and neglect and advocacy.
-These conferences are made possible through funds provided by the NJ Division of Child Protection and Permanency (DCPP) formerly NJ Division of Youth and Family Services (DYFS).
+Many of these conferences have been made possible through funds provided by the NJ Division of Child Protection and Permanency (DCPP) formerly NJ Division of Youth and Family Services (DYFS).
 They feature nationally known professionals in the field of Child Advocacy.
 They offer presentations, workshops, and poster presentations.

 Click the links on the left for more detailed information about each conference (organized by year).